Klatretøsen

 Klatretøsen (The Climbing Girl) is a 2002 Danish crime comedy film directed by Hans Fabian Wullenweber.
-A remake from this Danish blockbuster was made in 2004 with the name Catch That Kid.
+A remake of this Danish blockbuster was made in 2004 with the name Catch That Kid.
 The film's tagline is "The gutsiest girl since Pippi Longstocking."

 Klatretøsen was produced by Nimbus Film.

 Plot

 Ida, with help from her two best friends Sebastian and Jonas, robs the bank where her mother works, to get the money to save her dying father.
 During the heist, the kids overcome high-tech security systems, guard dogs, and a nasty head of security to get to a bank vault suspended 100 feet off the ground.